rust-lang/nomicon/src/working-with-unsafe.md

 }
 ```

-This program is now unsound, and yet *we only modified safe code*.
-This is the
+This program is now *unsound*, Safe Rust can cause Undefined Behavior, and yet
-fundamental problem of safety: it's non-local.
-The soundness of our unsafe
+*we only modified safe code*.
+This is the fundamental problem of safety: it's
-operations necessarily depends on the state established by otherwise
+non-local.
+The soundness of our unsafe operations necessarily depends on the
-"safe" operations.
+state established by otherwise "safe" operations.

 Safety is modular in the sense that opting into unsafety doesn't require you
 to consider arbitrary other kinds of badness.
 For instance, doing an unchecked